NSO-developer/xran-demo/README.md

 2. [restconfexample.md](https://github.com/NSO-developer/xran-demo/blob/master/restconfexample.md) describes how to use NSO's RESTCONF API to recover the live status from the simulated RU, to use PyangBind to define and update the configuration of the RU and to load the live status of the simulated RU into a Python class hierarchy.

-3. [to be completed] describes how to use NSO and ConfD to build structured procedures using RPCs and Notifications
+3. [Notifactions and RPCs](https://github.com/NSO-developer/xran-demo/tree/master/Notifications-RPCs) describes how to use NSO and ConfD to build structured xRAN procedures using RPCs and Notifications.
+In particular, it uses xran-supervision.yang as an example of how to develop on top of NSO the necessary capability to continually check that the RU has NETCONF connectivity using a subscription to the timer triggered supervision-notification and corresponding supervision-watchdog-reset RPC.